The Impacts of Sea Level Rise in the Comox Valley

 The Potential Impacts of Sea Level Rise

 - More frequent and extreme high water levels in coastal areas

 - Increased erosion, flooding and related loss of property

 - Increased risk to coastal infrastructure, as well as higher maintenance and repair costs

 - Loss of habitat and reduced biodiversity

 - Loss of cultural and historic sites

-- The Sea Level Rise Adaptation Primer (PDF, 3.3MB) is a resource for local governments and land management authorities, providing information on a range of tools that can be used as part of a sea level rise adaptation strategy.
+The Sea Level Rise Adaptation Primer is a resource for local governments and land management authorities, providing information on a range of tools that can be used as part of a sea level rise adaptation strategy.

-Green Shores project is an initiative of the Stewardship Centre for BC and provides options and tools for a wide range of planning, design and construction professionals who are interested in minimizing the environmental impacts of their projects in a cost effective manner.
-For home owners and communities, the stories, resources and examples presented here can inspire you to make choices that will be beneficial to everyone in the long term.
+The Green Shores project, an initiative of the Stewardship Centre for BC, provides a wide range of planning, design and construction resources for those interested in minimizing the environmental impacts of their projects.